If you could have been a fly on the wall in my house on the first day of fourth-grade math homework…

 Understand the WHY Behind the Common Core Math

 First of all, this is NOT new math.
 Common core math doesn’t just simply teach math but rather works to give the students’ number sense.
 They haven’t made up new math concepts, but our children are getting the why behind the basics.

 It is taking out the memorization, and replacing that with the why.

-I understand it’s contraversial, and you may just not agree with it.
-One search on google, and you realize it’s hated.
+I understand it’s controversial, and you may just not agree with it.
+One search on Google and you realize it’s hated.
 That’s your choice.
 However, don’t hate it if you don’t understand it.
 If you do hate it, it still doesn’t help your children be successful if they need to do it for their curriculum.